Ibot-11/Tap-Automatic-Offset-Calibration/README.md

 The adjustment is done via GCODE_OFFSET since you cannot edit the probe offset without restarting Klipper.
 (The same way AutoZ for Klicky does it)

 #### **Is this a polished mod?**
-**NO!** I use this method now for a while on my V2.4R2 with good results.
-I further polished it over the last months and rewrote the complete macro for V2.
+**NO!** I use this method now for a while on two V2.4R2 with good results.
+I further polished it over the last months, rewrote the complete macro for V2 and added new features.

 **Features:**
 + Automatic calibration of the first layer once configured correctly